-5 Tips for Putting Spirit Back into the Holidays – A Channeled Message
+5 tips for putting Spirit back into the holidays – A channeled message

-We asked to speak to you today in order to provide several concrete suggestions for how to put the “spirit” back into the holiday season.
+We asked Anne to let us speak to you today in order to provide several concrete suggestions for how to put the “spirit” back into the holiday season.
 It is our hope that one or more of these recommendations will help bring more joy and peace into your lives during this special time of year.

-For some people, this may be going a candlelight service at their church or making cookies for distant relatives and friends.
+For some people, this might be going a candlelight service at their church or making cookies for distant relatives and friends.
 It might be making home-made decorations for your tree with your kids or walking through a neighborhood well-lit with Christmas lights.

 - On a computer, quickly (and briefly) type out all the major tasks you need or want to do this holiday season.
 The descriptions can be very brief (e.g., cards, call Uncle Ted, make ornaments with kids).
 As long as you know what the item means, that’s all that matters.

 - A TRICK: Some of the things on your list will be “have to’s,” such as attending your child’s holiday show at his/her school.
 With tasks like this, we recommend that you reframe them to “want to’s” or “get to’s.”
 For example, you may feel that you “have to” to attend the event and would rather be using that time in other ways.
-However, you probably “want to” see your child smile when he or she sees you in the audience and you probably are filled with joy when you “get to” let your child know that he or she is loved beyond measure.)
+However, you probably “want to” see your child smile when he or she sees you in the audience and you probably are filled with joy when you “get to” let your child know that he or she is loved beyond measure.